Battle of Sahagún: Background

-The French fielded a brigade under César Alexandre Debelle composed of the 1st Provisional Chasseurs à cheval and the 8th Dragoons.
+The French fielded a brigade under Brigade-general César Alexandre Debelle composed of the 1st Provisional Chasseurs à Cheval and the 8th Dragoons.

-The British force was the 15th Light Dragoons (Hussars) from the brigade of Charles Stewart and the 10th Light Dragoons (Hussars) of John Slade's brigade, however, the latter regiment did not come into direct combat.
+The British force was composed of the 15th Hussars (Note: The official designation of the regiments of British light cavalry converted to hussars (in 1806-07) was in the form "15th Light Dragoons (Hussars)," but they were usually termed "15th Hussars" etc.) from the brigade of Charles Stewart and the 10th Hussars of John Slade's brigade, however, the latter regiment did not come into direct combat.